 |On the 19 February 1942, the director of the civil aviation company Koninklijke Nederlandsch-Indische Luchtvaart Maatschappij – KNILM (Royal Dutch Indies Airways) together with the wives and children from members of the senior management were evacuated to Archerfield.
 Other staff and their families were left behind.

 This created serious anxiety among the Dutch military staff at Archerfield whose families were still in NEI.
 They were not allowed to fly to NEI to take them to safety.
 This evacuation gave the clear impression that the NEI authorities did not believe that the country could be protected from a Japanese invasion.
 Most of the KNILM planes were flown to Australia during February and early March, they were consequently sold to the USAAF.

 Americans arriving at Archerfield

-While all of this was happening, after the attack on Pearl Harbor in December 1941, the Americans had also joined the war effort and needed to get closer to the front.
-Australia was by far their closest ally to the front, so their massive war operation included Australia and in particular Brisbane.
+Since the attack on Pearl Harbor in December 1941, the Americans had also joined the war effort and needed to get closer to the front.
+Australia was by far the closest to the war theatre, so their massive war operation included Australia and in particular Brisbane.
 Between 1942 and 1944 close to one million American soldiers passed through Brisbane.
 From the start Archerfield played a key role in the American story as well.